ricsanfre/pi-cluster/docs/_docs/logging.md

   ```
   {{site.data.alerts.note}} **(1): Daemonset pod environment variables**

-  Elasticsearch connection details (IP and port) and access credentials are passed as environment variables to the fluentbit pod (`elastic` user password obtaining from the corresponding Secret).
+  Fluentd aggregator connection details (IP and port) are passed as environment variables to the fluentbit pod, so forwarder output plugin can be configured.

   TimeZone (`TZ`) need to be specified so Fluentbit can properly parse logs which timestamp do not contain timezone information (i.e: OS Ubuntu logs like `/var/log/syslog` and `/var/log/auth.log`).
   {{site.data.alerts.end}}